Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 ### LayoutMorph intro

-Command-click (Windows button3) on the larger, skyBlue rectangle to get its "construction halo".
+Command-click (Windows button3, or click the mouse wheel) on the larger, skyBlue rectangle to get its **construction halo**.

 ![Cuis Window](LayoutTour/layout-1-img-17-nov-2021/img-6.png)

-Click on the blue circle at top left to get a "context menu" for the LayoutMorph.
+Click on the blue circle at top left to get a **context menu** for the LayoutMorph.

 ![Cuis Window](LayoutTour/layout-1-img-17-nov-2021/img-7.png)